czottmann/carlo.zottmann.org/2007-06-07-madrid-or-why-were-all-doomed.md

 Tags: en, energy, life, rant, spain, weather, wtf

+A few days ago, the [company](http://de.yahoo.com) sent me to Madrid, Spain, for a summit.

 Madrid was nice.
 I’ve met a lot of friendly people, co-workers and random passersby alike, taxi drivers and dancers (more on that later), and made some observation which lead me to believe our attempts at saving the climate are